MooersLab/pymolsnips/README.md

 <details>
-<summary><b>Installation of jupyterlab-snippets for JupyterLab</b></summary>
+<summary><b>Installation of *jupyterlab-snippets* for JupyterLab</b></summary>

 *JupyterLab* has a completely different snippet system enabled with the *JupyterLab* extension called *jupyterlab-snippets*.
 The snippets are in individual files in analogy to the code clippings of Bbedit.
 The snippets are stored with the appropriate file extension in the directory `./Library/Jupyter/snippets` on the Mac.
-Nested submenus are created by making subfolders.
+Nested submenus are created by making subfolders within the snippets folder.
 These nested submenus will appear under the menu pulldown labeled `snippets` between the `Kernel` and `Tabs`.
 You have to use the mouse to select the snippet.
-There is no support for *MathJax* rendering of LaTeX in the label of snippet.
+There is no support for *MathJax* rendering of LaTeX in the label of snippet, unlike in the classica Jupyter Notebook.

 When the jupyterlab-snippets extension is in synch with the current version of *JupyterLab*, the built in *JupyterLab* extension manager eases installation.
+First, install node.js.
+If you are using Anaconda, you can install node.js with the command `conda install -c conda-forge nodejs` On the Mac OS, use `brew install node` with homebrew or `port install nodejs14` with macports (or at least nodejs10).
+Start jupyterlab (e.g., `python3.8 -m jupyter-lab`).
+Click on the extension manager button in the left margin.
+It looks like a painter's palette.
+Then select the enable button to activate the extensions.

 Enter `snip` to get a list of the snippet related extensions.
 Select ` ` and then click on the install button.
 If the install fails, the extension can be installed manually in the terminal with these commands.